gizmomathboy/hyperborea_class_creation/gadgeteer-notes.md

 With some thought, the saving throw idea isn't half bad a mechanic either.

 I think the bonus languages modifier is useful in both contexts.

+2021-02-07

+There are 2 other things rattling in my head still:

+a) gadgets acquired by level

+Kind of like the runes of a runegraver.
+So, I just need to think up 16 gadgets that are appropriate and not to overpowered.

+b) learn "tech" language

+Every 3 or 4 levels learn an language that will help with old secrets and technology: Hyperborean, Atlantean, and Amazonian come to mind.
+Other races that might be possible: aboleths, crab-men, elder things, fish-men, the Great Race, mi-go, night-gaunts, phoongh, snake-men, spore-men, and tentacular horrors.

+Maybe put a mechanic on it sort of like mastery.
+Base 3:12 to able to decipher a language.
+At each progression can choose a new language at a base 3:12 or increase the base by 1.

+Adding these might necessitate a bump in the XP progression tables.